airbytehq/airbyte-types/README.md

 # airbyte-types

 ## TODO before release
-- [x] Fork this as airbyte types
-- [x] Make a generalized approach to this
-- [x] import airbyte protocol
+- [ ] update publish section
+- [ ] ensure that the packages are published to the correct place
 - [ ] make repo public

 ## Overview